Topo Athletic ST-2 Review Facts

 or Nike, then this could be your cup of tea.

 During my testing period, which lasted a little over 2 weeks and roughly over 70 miles in total, I did begin to notice visible signs of wear and tear on the outsole.
-Most of my running took place on the road but a good chunk of those miles were sustained at my gym’s treadmill.
+Most of my running took place on the road but a good chunk of those miles were on my gym’s treadmill.
 So despite the fact that most of the running occurred over flat and relatively harmless terrain, the outsole showed signs of trauma early on.
 The midsole also showed some signs of wear and tear but not as bad as the outsole.
 The upper has remained intact and the mesh material has held up pretty well.

-Based on first impressions, I was not expecting a shoe that was over protective.
+Based on first impressions, I was not expecting a shoe that was overprotective.
 Fortunately, I was proven wrong and found that the shoe’s construction was protective in the most subtle way possible.
 Unlike a traditional stability/support shoe that carries high amounts of cushioning and/or higher platforms to keep your foot secure and locked in place, the ST-2’s natural ability to conform to a runner’s foot serves as protection in it of itself.
 In other words, your feet will move in a more natural and graceful way as nature intended without the need for exterior protective elements.

 I found the responsiveness on the ST-2 to be average.
 The midsole’s thin platform makes it difficult to implement any type of foam material that’s going to provide any significant bounce.
 However, it's not all bad news.
 The shoe does have enough cushion to provide a minimal amount of responsiveness to keep you afloat during your runs.

 This is another one of those categories where your foot’s natural position will do the work and not the shoe itself.
 The purpose of minimalist shoes is to guide your feet into achieving their inherent motion as nature intended.
 This includes your naked foot’s ability to remain stable and supported through its very own structure.
-For me, this was one of those striking things that I realized after several days of running in the ST-2’s — the fact that any dependance on a shoe’s structure to provide support became null.
+For me, this was one of those striking things that I realized after several days of running in the ST-2’s — the fact that any dependence on a shoe’s structure to provide support became null.

 This shoe is designed for the road and track.
 As mentioned earlier, I found the outsole’s durability to be questionable and wished that the rubber materials would be more resilient after prolonged use.
 I would definitely not recommend trail running